Models of fairness in federated learning: Proofs

 Note that we can rewrite the numerator:

 So the overall difference reduces to:

 as desired.

 Next, we will begin the formal proof.
-At a high level, what the proof does is first derive conditions where subproportionality fails to hold, and then show that, when these conditions are satisfied, at least one player wishes to leave $\col$ for local learning.
+At a high level, what the proof does is first derive conditions where $\alpha > 1$, and then show that, when these conditions are satisfied, at least one player wishes to leave $\col$ for local learning.